IloBe/Meme_Generator/README.md

 Or you can use the Docker container including the Docker image of our project.
 It includes all installation dependencies and installs them for you automatically.
-Run it with the following command in the directory you want to use as project home:
+Run it with the following command in the directory you want to use as project home and by delivering a container name and port:
 ```
-docker run --rm -v `pwd`:/app_home python_meme_generator
+docker run -p 80:80 --name container-memegenerator pythonmemegenerator
 ```

 #### 2.2 Getting started